 The esophagus is the viaduct for everything we ingest for nourishment (food) or health (medicines), literally the food pipe.
 NorthShore’s Division of Gastroenterology treats a wide range of upper GI/Esophageal conditions.

 While ingested material normally travels from the mouth to the stomach, potentially damaging digestive juices sometimes flow in the reverse direction.
 This stomach fluid‒containing powerful stomach acids, enzymes and bile‒may back up into the esophagus and eventually develop into a condition known as gastroesophageal reflux disease (GERD).
-Long-term, repeated exposure to these fluids can produce heart burn and mid-chest pain and damage the lining of the esophagus (esophagitis).
+Long-term repeated exposure to these fluids can produce heartburn, mid-chest pain and damage the lining of the esophagus causing inflammation (esophagitis).

 Another esophageal condition, eosinophilic esophagitis (EoE) is an inflammatory disorder.
 Usually connected to a food allergy, EoE can result in difficulty swallowing.
-At NorthShore, our integrated multidisciplinary team of gastroenterology and allergy specialists work closely and use advanced therapeutic endoscopic procedures such as upper gi endoscopy to diagnose and treat this increasingly common GI condition.
+At NorthShore, our integrated multidisciplinary team of gastroenterology and allergy specialists work closely and use advanced therapeutic endoscopic procedures, such as upper GI endoscopy, to diagnose and treat this increasingly common GI condition.

 When the esophagus becomes narrowed, food can become caught or hung up briefly when swallowed, this may signify the presence of an esophageal stricture.
 Stricture are typically related to acid reflux.
 An endoscopy is usually performed to identify the stricture, if one is found it can be dilated at the time of the endoscopy so that food can pass through without difficulty.